-Batteries are a hazardous item that must only be disposed of at the Eco Centre.
+Batteries are another hazardous item that must only be disposed of at the Eco Centre.
 Improper disposal is harmful to the environment, people and can cause fires if they are taken to the Landfill.

-The Eco Centre accepts consumer batteries including alkaline batteries, cell phone batteries and vehicle batteries.
+Our Eco Centre accepts consumer batteries weighing less than 5 kg, including alkaline batteries, cell phone batteries and vehicle batteries.